Laerdal/Laerdal.McuMgr/README.md

 ## ❗️ Salient Points

+- **Note that when uploading files to a BLE device it's good to ensure that the remote file-system is resilient against random/abrupt failures.
+For example Nordic employs "littlefs" which is disruption-resilience.
+  For example it can handle random power failures that can disrupt file-uploads.
+All file operations have strong copy-on-write guarantees and if power is lost the filesystem will fall back to the last known good state so as to not to suffer from file corruption.**

 - **For the firmware-upgrade to actually persist through the rebooting of the device it's absolutely vital to set the upgrade mode to 'Test & Confirm'.
 If you set it to just 'Test' then the effects of the firmware-upgrade will only last up to the next reboot and the the device will revert back to its previous firmware image.**

 - **Make sure to explicitly un-bond any app (including the NRF apps!) from the devices you are trying to upgrade.
 Any device in the vicinity that's still bonded will cause problems